• Skip to primary navigation

 • Add the sugar, flour, and lemon zest and beat again for 20 seconds.

 • Scrape the bowl.
-Add both eggs at once and the vanilla essence.
+Add both eggs at once and the vanilla extract.
 Beat for about 10 seconds until the eggs are well combined.
 Scrape the bowl and continue beating for another 10 seconds until the batter is all smooth and creamy.
 Do not overbeat to avoid the batter from incorporating too much air.

 • Fold in the heavy cream.